 This is the personal website of John D’Mille, author and story writer.
-This is where information on my books is to be found, ie. those that are published and two that are coming along.
-Just to be sure, there is another website called That is where I have collected pages of reading that will be useful, or entertaining (or both): that, at least is my hope!
+This is where information on my books is to be found, those that are published and two that are still in the dreaming.

 Books and Stories are my main pursuit, but I fill dull moments by writing other things, some of which are included in my short stories and poetry.
-(I am a little shy about poetry; most poets write poetry for the beauty of words in soft cages.
-I write poems to put some ideas together in such a ways as to allow me to say more than I can and to allow my readers to fill in between the lines.
-A crazy idea?
-Perhaps, but have a look at "stepping stones".
+Most poets write poetry for the beauty of words in reminiscences or aspirations for a better world.
+I find a wealth of wisdom and happiness in the works of great poets and never-ending inspiration for writing.

 My wife is Cecily and she does most of the work here.
 Greg keeps the wheel chair at high speed when I get out in it.
 Greg is a downs syndrome young man, a valued worker at his Vikings Club and at Vinneys, where he volunteers assistance, a couple of afternoons each week.